STEM Inventors challenge displays Western Downs 2025

 • Student activity booklet for each participating student

-• A tri-fold tabletop display board will be supplied to each student team
+• A tri-fold tabletop display board for each student team

-• Exclusive showcase space for each student team at World Science Festival Queensland.
-Winners will be announced on stage
+• Exclusive showcase space for each student team at World Science Festival Queensland Student Day in Chinchilla, with allocated time to enjoy festival activities.
+Snacks provided.
+Award winners will be announced on the day.

 Future Makers Logo